Zhiyi-Ren/giggle-no-gfw-core/README.md

 Releases are universal, you only need to modify part of the shell content.
 For systems that do not have releases, you can download the official version of v2ray

 If you have any questions or suggestions, please go to https://git.io/JTwtv

+The configuration file is in the config folder and the file name is server name.json